mawelous/yamop/README.md

         ->find( array( 'contest_id' => new MongoId( $contestId ) ) )
         ->get();
 ```

 <a name="pagination"></a>
 ### Pagination

-Yamop can supprot pagination with a little of your help.
-It has `getPaginator` method which takse two params.
-First is page number, second number of items per page.
+Yamop supports pagination with a little help from you.
+It has a `getPaginator` method which takes two parameters.
+First is the current page number, second is the amount of items per page.

 ```php
     User::getMapper()
         ->find( 'status' => array ( '$ne' => User::STATUS_DELETED )) )
         ->sort( array( $field => $direction ) )
         ->getPaginator( $page, $perPage );
 ```

-Your framework probably has its paginator.
-Before you use `getPaginator` method you have to implement `_createPaginator` function in a mapper that extends `Mawelous\Yamop\Mapper`.
-I made it for Laravel like this
+Your framework probably has its own paginator.
+Before you use the `getPaginator` method you have to implement the `_createPaginator` method in a mapper that extends `Mawelous\Yamop\Mapper`.

+[Laravel3](http://laravel.com) would be extended like this:

 ```php
 <?php